KUAZ: Repeaters

 On October 11, 2018, after an 11-year process, KUAS-FM 88.9 came to air for the first time, broadcasting to Sierra Vista, Bisbee, Benson, Huachuca City, and Douglas.
 Previously, Sierra Vista received KUAZ via translator K217GI (91.3 MHz).

 A second translator, K283DC at 104.5 MHz, fills service gaps in the Catalina and Saddlebrooke areas to the north of Tucson and began operating in 2019.

+A second repeater, KUAE-FM 91.7, signed on the air on December 18th, 2025, covering southeastern Arizona to fill significant gaps in public radio coverage in Graham and Greenlee counties.